 You of course can simply enjoy the video for it here at RAMzine.
 You can also see videos for two other tracks from the album here at RAMzine, simply by clicking here.
 ‘It Would All Make Sense’ features Gavin Harrison on drums & John Giblin on bass, and the video, created by Crystal Spotlight.
 While the video for ‘Uncertain Times’ stars Al Murray.

 Though best known for his work as a vocalist and guitarist in King Crimson since 2013, with whom he has played sold-out nights at New York’s Radio City Music Hall, the ancient Amphitheatre in Pompeii and three nights at London’s Royal Albert Hall, Jakszyk has enjoyed a busy and diverse career spanning nearly five decades.

 Encompassing late 1970s art-rock outfit, 64 Spoons, once memorably described as “Stravinsky meets The Barron Knights,” he’s been signed to the legendary Stiff record label, toured with Canterbury Scene legends Dave Stewart and Pip Pyle as a member of Rapid Eye Movement.
 Along with numerous studio sessions both as player and producer, including becoming a member of The Kinks for a week, his musical career has been nothing if not eclectic.

-Named by Guitarist Magazine as one of the top guitarists in the 1980s, his playing caught attention the Mark King who brought him in to replace the legendary guitarist Allan Holdsworth, in Level 42 with whom Jakko recorded and played live with for four years in the early 1990s.
+Named by Guitarist Magazine as one of the top guitarists in the 1980s, his playing caught the attention of Mark King who brought him in to replace the legendary guitarist Allan Holdsworth, in Level 42 with whom Jakko recorded and played live with for four years in the early 1990s.